Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  This public repository is used to publish a Firefox web extension.

- This extension currently overwrites the first section of the Global Vendor Consent Cookie with 0's, in progress to a larger goal.<br />
+ This extension currently overwrites the first section of the Global Vendor Consent Cookie in progress to a larger goal.<br />
  Right now, it only overwrites on the current tab.
 All information from the extension<br />
  can be seen on the Firefox log (Ctrl+Shift+J).<br />
  There are also many commented console prints available in the code for debugging purposes.<br />